RobbieHember/fcgadgets/README.md

 * Organize code resources used by BC's Forest Carbon Initiative
 * Share knowledge, methods and limitations
 * Streamline project setup and integration with BC information systems
-* Automated pre- and post-processing
+* Automated pre- and post-processing project workflow
 * Benefit from the diverse ecosystem of existing and new modelling approaches
 * Apply the information gained from experiments and monitoring programs to support complex policy decisions in natural resource management